 |Relationship Management Officer||18,300 SDG|

-Public Relations salaries in Sudan range from 16,300 SDG per month (minimum average salary) to 61,100 SDG per month (maximum average salary, actual maximum is higher).
+Public Relations salaries in Sudan range from 16,300 SDG per month (starting average salary) to 61,100 SDG per month (maximum average salary, actual maximum is higher).
 This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.